 « The last few years have been characterised by approaches based on the combination of features ranging over different linguistic levels, namely lexical, syntactic and discourse. » (Dell’orletta et al., p.
 75.)

-To be able to combine also means adaptability, which is a key concept, as one has to bear in mind that « reading ease does not follow from intrinsic text properties alone, but it is also affected by the expected audience » (ibid., p.
-75).
+concept, as one has to bear in mind that « reading ease does not follow

 Remarks on the article

-The corpus consists in newspaper articles and comparable ones from a easy-to-read newspaper, I am also working on this kind of parallel approach.
-Newspaper corpora are hard to republish due to copyright issues.
+The corpus consists in newspaper articles and comparable ones from a

 References

-• F. Dell’Orletta, S. Montemagni, and G. Venturi, “READIT: Assessing Readability of Italian Texts with a View to Text Simplification”, in Proceedings of the 2nd Workshop on Speech and Language Processing for Assistive Technologies, Edinburgh, Scotland, UK, 2011, pp. 73-83.
+- F. Dell’Orletta, S. Montemagni, and G. Venturi, “READ–IT: Assessing Readability of Italian Texts with a View to Text Simplification”, in Proceedings of the 2nd Workshop on Speech and Language Processing for Assistive Technologies, Edinburgh, Scotland, UK, 2011, pp. 73-83.

-• T. François, “Modèles statistiques pour l’estimation automatique de la difficulté de textes de FLE”, in Actes TALN/RECITAL, Senlis, 2009.
+- T. François, “Modèles statistiques pour l’estimation automatique de la difficulté de textes de FLE”, in Actes TALN/RECITAL, Senlis, 2009.

-• J. Miller and R. Weinert, Spontaneous spoken language.
+- J. Miller and R. Weinert, Spontaneous spoken language.
 Syntax and discourse, Oxford, Clarendon Press, 1998.

-• E. Pitler and A. Nenkova, “Revisiting readability: A unified framework for predicting text quality”, in Proceedings of the Conference on Empirical Methods in Natural Language Processing, 2008, pp. 186-195.
+- E. Pitler and A. Nenkova, “Revisiting readability: A unified framework for predicting text quality”, in Proceedings of the Conference on Empirical Methods in Natural Language Processing, 2008, pp. 186-195.